MicrosoftDocs/Viva/Viva/learning/workday-integration-faqs.md

     It’s highly recommended not to have individual connector configurations for the included 3P content providers in LMS to prevent content duplication.
     - **Admin experience:**
         - Less overhead in managing only the connector for the LMS.
-        - Less overhead in maintaining the 3P content that are part of learning paths, collections, and other experiences.
+        - Less overhead in maintaining the 3P content that is part of learning paths, collections, and other experiences.
     - **End user experience:**
         - Consistent consumption experience for content coming from both LMS and 3P providers.
         - The “Assigned to you” tab shows the content assignment for 3P content.
         - The “Completed” tab shows the history of completion status for 3P content.
 -  For **LMS NOT including 3P sources:**
     - **Admin experience:**
-        - Manage multiple connectors for LMS and each 3P content providers.
+        - Manage multiple connectors for LMS and each 3P content provider.
-        - Manually update the 3P content that are part of learning paths, collections, and other experiences when the connectors for 3P content is updated or removed.
+        - Manually update the 3P content that is part of learning paths, collections, and other experiences when the connectors for 3P content are updated or removed.
     - **End user experience:**
         - Mixed consumption experience for contents coming from LMS and 3P content providers.
         - The “Assigned to you” tab won't show any assignments for 3P contents as they can be only recommended.